What We Do

 SES Annual Conference

 The 2021 Annual Conference is planned for 26 - 28 April 2021.
 Due to the uncertainty around COVID-19, the 2021 conference will be held completely online.
-The Society welcomes papers and proposals for organised sessions from all areas of Economics, Economic Policy and Econometrics from academics and practitioners regardless of sector.
+The Society welcomes contributions from all areas of Economics, Economic Policy and Econometrics from academics and practitioners regardless of sector.
+The Call for Papers is now closed and registration for the conference has started.
+Please see the conference page for details and updates.

 GES Policy Forum